cockroachdb/docs/v2.0/computed-columns.md

 Computed columns are especially useful when used with partitioning or [`JSONB`](jsonb.html) columns.

-**Partitioning** requires that partitions are defined using columns that are a prefix of the [primary key](primary-key.html).
+- **Partitioning** requires that partitions are defined using columns that are a prefix of the [primary key](primary-key.html).
 In the case of geo-partitioning, some applications will want to collapse the number of possible values in this column, to make certain classes of queries more performant.
-For example, if a users table has a country and state column, then a CockroachDB operator could make a stored computed column locality with a reduced domain for use in partitioning.
+For example, if a users table has a country and state column, then you can make a stored computed column locality with a reduced domain for use in partitioning.
 For more information, see the [partitioning example](#create-a-table-with-geo-partitions-and-a-computed-column) below.

-**JSONB** columns are used for storing semi-structured `JSONB` data.
+- **JSONB** columns are used for storing semi-structured `JSONB` data.
 When the table's primary information is stored in `JSONB`, it's useful to index a particular field of the `JSONB` document.
 In particular, computed columns allow for the following use case: a two-column table with a `PRIMARY KEY` column and a `payload` column, whose primary key is computed as some field from the `payload` column.
 This alleviates the need to manually separate your JSON blobs from your primary keys.
 For more information, see the [`JSONB` example](#create-a-table-with-a-jsonb-column-and-a-computed-column) below.

 ## Considerations

 Computed columns:

 - Cannot be added once a table is created.
 Follow the [GitHub issue](https://github.com/cockroachdb/cockroach/issues/22652) for updates on this limitation.
-- Cannot reference other computed columns.
+- Cannot be used to generate other computed columns.
 - Behave like any other column, with the exception that they cannot be written to directly.
 - Are mutually exclusive with [`DEFAULT`](default-value.html).